-UPDATE: Please check out this piece on Parade.com for the most up-to-date information on free and cheap flu shots.
+UPDATE: Please check out this recent post for the most up-to-date information on free and cheap flu shots for 2014.

 Every fall I know when flu season is almost upon us–not only because I’ve gotten my own flu shot, but also because I notice that the search terms that bring people to this blog are all about looking for free and cheap flu shots.
 Because I’ve written about this topic every year, my site comes up in search engine searches.

 In the past week my 2011 free flu shot blog post has been quite popular, but I’m not satisfied to bring you out-of-date information.
 That’s why I’ve updated for 2012 where you can go for a free or cheap flu shot, with the following 4 tips:

 At work.
 Many companies have wellness programs that include free or discounted immunizations.
 There is a chance that your job may be having its own free flu shot clinic, or if you have a nurse on staff, maybe you can schedule time with him or her.
 The best place to check is with your human resources department.

 Through your insurance company.
 According to this Living on the Cheap article on free and cheap flu shots, “Under the federal Affordable Care Act, all insurance plans that were created after March 23, 2010, are required to provide some types of preventive care, including immunizations, for free beginning September 23, 2012.”
 I know that, because I have asthma, my long-time insurance company allows me to get a flu shot for free every year at the doctor.
 It is the same for my daughters at the pediatrician.
 Even those with government-issued insurance, such as Medicare Part B, should be able to get a deal on a flu shot.